MATH 91 - Pre-calculus:

 MATH 415 - Partial Differential Equations:

-First and second order linear partial differential equations.
-The method of characteristics.
-Separation of variables and its application to linear partial differential equations.
-Fourier series.
-Sturm-Liouville theory, Green’s functions.
+First and second order linear partial differential equations; the method of characteristics; separation of variables method and its application to linear partial differential equations; Fourier series; boundary-value problems and Sturm-Liouville theory; Green’s formulas; well-posed and ill-posed problems.

 MATH 416 - Mathematical Modelling:

-Selection of mathematical models based on differential equations and linear systems.
-Analysis of models, development of solution algorithms and sensitivity of models to perturbations in data.
-Computer simulation for visualization and interpretation of physical phenomenon governed by these models.
+Selection of mathematical models based on differential equations and linear systems; analysis of models; development of solution algorithms and sensitivity of models to perturbations in data; computer simulation for the visualization and interpretation of modeled physical phenomenon.

 MATH 438 - Applications of Graph Theory: